 There are other car accidents that were caused by defective parts on the car, such as tires, brakes, airbags and other equipment.
 In these situations, the manufacturer of the car or the part in question could be held liable for your injury.

-No matter the cause of your accident, our experienced car accident lawyers in Weatherford will collect evidence to build a strong case as we attempt to prove that someone else was liable for your accident and injuries.
+No matter the cause of your accident, our experienced Weatherford car accident lawyers will collect evidence to build a strong case as we attempt to prove that someone else was liable for your accident and injuries.
 We have detailed knowledge of how to prove fault in a personal injury claim.